NSRI-DAL-2025-Project/restful-forensics/README.md

 ### Population Statistics

 This accepts a processed file similar to the output of the "Convert files to CSV" tab to calculate the common population statistics.

+> [!
+NOTE]
-For guidance on interpreting the following, see the references.
+> For guidance on interpreting the following, see the references.

 [1] Private alleles (poppr package)
 [2] Mean Allelic Richness (hierfstat package)